Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Numerical Examples

 MATLAB (2021a) code to generate the below examples is publicly available\footnote{ \url{https://github.com/jarmill/error_in_variables}}.
 Dependencies include Mosek \cite{mosek92} and YALMIP \cite{Lofberg2004}.

-In this section, we first discuss the performance of the quadratic stabilization algorithm as a function of noise level and number of samples with the Monte Carlo experiments.
-One example is presented where superstabilization algorithm fails while quadratic stabilization algorithm works.
-Next, we show the worst-case optimal control for both $H_2$ and $H_\infty$ performance.
+In this section, we first discuss the performance of the all three stabilization algorithms.
+This performance is empirically compared using Monte Carlo experiments by adjusting the noise level and number of samples of data in $\dc$.
+Next, we show the worst-case optimal control for $H_2$ performance.
 A followup experiment shows the result where all type of noises are considered.
 Finally, we illustrate that the partial information helps identify a controller.